UPchieve/web/README.md

 [Contributing Guide](https://gitlab.com/groups/upchieve/-/wikis/1-Community-Development)

-## IMPORTANT: THE FRONTEND IS IN A SEPARATE REPOSITORY
+## IMPORTANT: THE BACKEND IS IN A SEPARATE REPOSITORY

 This repository is the frontend SPA only.
 It relies on the API server and worker.
 To set that up follow [the readme for the backend repo](https://gitlab.com/upchieve/subway).